"Really—How Hard Can Preaching Be?" Very. Here’s Why.

 Photo by Robert Baker on Unsplash

-I taught a portion of a preaching class recently.
-One member of the class is a lay person who never intends to preach.
+I taught a preaching class a few years ago which included a lay person who never intended to preach.

-He took the class because, for sixty years, he’s been listening to overly long, unfocused sermons—and he wanted to find out why.
+He took the class because, for sixty years, he’d been listening to overly long, unfocused sermons—and he wanted to find out why.

 He took the class because, in his words: “Really—how hard can preaching be?”

-I haven’t been able to follow up with him since the class ended to see what he discovered.
-But I’m confident he has a much better appreciation for the layers of theology, analysis, synthesis, writing craft, and oratory skill involved in the weekly offering of a sermon.
+I wasn’t able to follow up with him afterwards, but I’m confident he gained a better appreciation for the complex layers of theology, analysis, synthesis, writing craft, and oratory skill involved in offering a sermon.

-If you’re reading this blog it probably indicates you “agree” or “strongly agree” that preaching is a vitally important part of your ministry.
+If you’re reading this blog, you likely agree that preaching is a vitally important part of your ministry.

 But do your actions reflect this value?